A complete guide to SMS fraud detection and prevention

 What is the impact of SMS fraud?

 When it comes to the direct financial impact of fraud the stats speak for themselves unfortunately.
-The US Federal Trade Commission reported that in 2021 US consumers lost more than $5.8 billion to fraud.
-This represents a 70% increase on the previous year, with the biggest individual increase being in impostor scams, for example SMS smishing, which almost doubled from $1.2 billion in 2020 to $2.3 billion in 2021.
+The US Federal Trade Commission reported that in 2022 US consumers lost more than $8.8 billion to fraud.
+This represents a 30% increase on the previous year, with the biggest individual increase being in impostor scams like SMS smishing.

 And it isn’t just in the US – studies in the UK show that SMS smishing attacks increased by a massive 700% in the first six months of 2021 alone.
 This spike can in part be attributed to Covid lockdowns and the increase in home deliveries and associated SMS notifications, but the trend is definitely on a steep upwards curve.